Meithal/ccson/README.md

 ## Minimal footprint
 Written in ANSI C (tests and stringifier are in C99).
 Compiles by default into a shared library (DLL, .so).
-Can be used header only, no LibC, thread-safe.
+Can be used header only, no LibC (yet), thread-safe.
 Should be cross platform (not tested).

 On failure the parser returns the number of successfully parsed tokens